ugo-quaisse/sitecore-author-toolbox/README.md

 ## How to install

-* Clode or download this repo
+* Clone or download the repo
 * Open chrome://extensions/ or edge://extensions/
 * Make sure "Developer mode" toggle is switched on (Top right corner)
 * Clic "Load Unpacked"